NoeSamaille/sandbox/Installing-Redhat-Openshift-4-on-Bare-Metal.md

 ## Hardware requirements

--  One computer which will be called **Installer** that runs Linux or MacOS, with 500 MB of local disk space.
+-  One computer which will be called **Installer** that runs Linux or MacOS.
 -  One Lenovo **X3550M5** or similar to host **4** virtual machines (bootstrap will be removed after cluster install):

 | name                        | role                                              | vcpus  | ram (GB) | storage (GB) | ethernet (10GB) |